 * Applicants may initially seek approval from their school to confirm its support for a leave request in the event they are awarded.
 The Regional Directorate will not approve leave until grant documents can be provided and we advise applicants to upload the Leave Approval Form blank until further notice.

-The application form will be made accessible here from January 15 through March 15, 2019.
+The application form can be accessed here from January 15 through March 15, 2019.

 IMPORTANT DATES FOR THE 2019-2020 FULBRIGHT DISTINGUISHED AWARDS IN TEACHING PROGRAM